Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ![kernel_function](assets/kernel_function.png)

 To be a valid kernel function it needs to be possible to express them as the scalar product of the feature vector.
-This does not mean then i have to compute them this way but only that they are need to be equivalent to a scalar product between feature vectors.
+This does not mean that i have to compute them this way but only that they are need to be equivalent to a scalar product between feature vectors.
 The idea is to find efficient ways to compute them to avoid the feature expansion.

 To perform the prediction, each sample is weighted by the similarity between that sample and the new observation that we are trying to predict.